 There are no specific risk factors except rare cases when they may occur after ionising radiation.
 They generally present in a patient's middle age.
 They are also associated with Neurofibromatosis Type 2, when they are bilateral but unilateral, sporadic tumours are by far the most common.

 The figure shows the anatomy of the right Internal Acoustic Meatus as seen from the brainstem.
 SV is the superior vestibular nerve and IV the inferior.
 C is the cochlear nerve.
 VII is the facial nerve.

-The tumour is benign but is situated in the bony internal auditory meatus and, as it expands, it grows towards the brain stem.
-Hence, although it is benign, it can be extremely dangerous by virtue of its position and causes death by brain stem compression.
+Although the tumour is benign, it is situated in the bony internal auditory meatus and, as it expands, it grows towards the brain stem.
+Hence, it can be dangerous by virtue of its position and could cause death by brain stem compression.

-Such an outcome is rare, however, and the majority of acoustic neuromas cause only hearing loss, tinnitus and some vague
+Such an outcome is very rare, however, and the majority of acoustic neuromas cause only hearing loss, tinnitus and some vague imbalance.

 Characteristically, acoustic neuromas cause unilateral ear symptoms.
 For example, the patient may suffer with unilateral sensorineural hearing loss or unilateral tinnitus.
 Interestingly, although the tumour usually arises form the vestibular nerve, vertigo is uncommon.
 Patients may notice a mild imbalance only.
 This is due to the slow growing nature of the tumour and the ability of the brain to compensate for balance disturbance (ask your tutor for more details on this).